sunnykrGupta/sunnykrGupta.github.io/content/articles/B9-custom-metrics-kafka-k8s.md

 ### 5. Write a custom metrics based HPA to scale application.

-Now, I have scaled my kafka producer, there should be lag build up.
+Now that I have scaled my kafka producer, there should be a consumer lag build up in the kafka topic.
 We have prepared HPA to read from external metrics coming from stackdriver through our newly registered APIs.
-All the hardwork above is for this moment.
+All the hard work above is for this moment.

 Below is my HPA manifest file, which is going to help scale our kafka consumer :